LIZ WESTBERRY, head of school, Language arts & SCIENCE teacher

 Over the years, Alyssa has served on multiple non-profit boards.
 She is the co-founder of Breathe, a foundation for the artist which hosts Chick Singer Night, a showcase for female singer-songwriters world-wide.
 She was also director and host of the showcase at the Chicago venue for 6 years.

 Alyssa lives with her husband, two daughters, Buddy the dog and Fluffy the cat.
 When she has a free moment she also enjoys singing, drawing, writing, and learning new things!

 Rikki Ranieri, school coordinator

-Rikki is the mother of two boys.
+Rikki has been part of the Prairie School community since 2013 and is the mother of two boys who attend Prairie School.
 She has a passion for conscious parenting, natural health, and simple living.
 Having always been interested in behavior and an avid observer of all creatures, Rikki earned her Bachelor of Arts in Psychology at DePaul University in 2005.
 In recognizing and learning more about the mind-body-spirit connection, her studies have expanded to include holistic ways of healing and navigating life.
 She earned her Certificate in Massage Therapy in 2009, and has been an IL licensed Massage Therapist since.
-Through having the privilege of providing childcare, being a part of the Prairie School community, and raising her children, Rikki has begun an adventure - of heart-centered living and embracing the many lessons that our relationships provide.
+Rikki has been part of the Prairie School staff since 2015, and is grateful to be a part of a team that is truly dedicated to the children it serves.
+She cares very much about guiding children to always show kindness and to respect all things.
+Through having the privilege of professionally providing childcare, being a part of the Prairie School community, and raising her children, Rikki has begun an adventure - of heart-centered living and embracing the many lessons that our relationships provide.